GaviriaAmaya/holbertonschool-low_level_programming/0x00-hello_world/README.md

 > Sizeof operator can obtain size of many types, standard or created.
 This will be too important in allocations of memory and other operations tha implies the use of memory per type.
 The syntax is, basically <sizeof(type);> to obtain it.
 It should be saved on a variable to be used in a function.

 #### * How to compile using gcc
-> GCC is used as a normal command, being the firs argument itself and next arguments can be specific flags (as -Wall, see <man gcc>) or just the files to be compiled.
+> GCC is used as a normal command, being the firs argument itself and next arguments can be specific flags (as `-Wall`, see `man gcc`) or just the files to be compiled.
 Always will be a reference to the entry point main, so it's important to compile with the main file.
 > See [argument](https://www.quora.com/What-does-an-Argument-in-Programming-mean "argument")

 #### * What is the default program name when compiling with gcc